Joe-Development/ChatGuard/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/your-username/repo-name/releases) page.
-2. Extract the downloaded ZIP file.
+1. Extract the downloaded ZIP file.
-3. Copy the `FiveM-language-filter` folder into your FiveM server's `resources` directory.
+2. Copy the `FiveM-language-filter` folder into your FiveM server's `resources` directory.
-4. Add `ensure FiveM-language-filter` to your server.cfg file.
+3. Add `ensure FiveM-language-filter` to your server.cfg file.

 ## Configuration